firehawkvfx/firehawk/README.md

 Instances that reside in the private subnet are currently configured through openvpn.
 This is why we are moving to Ansible to handle this instead, and remove openVPN as a dependency for most of the configuration of the network.  open vpn will still be needed for render nodes to establish a connection with licence servers and the render management DB.

-## Terraform

-Terraform is used to create all our infrastructure in the cloud provider.
-It is launched from with your vm which contains all the credentials required to create resources.

-- From the git repo folder on your host, we will ssh into the openfirehawk server with vagrant ssh- :../openfirehawk/$ vagrant ssh
-- Once in, type
-    cd /vagrant
-    ls
-- The contents of this shared folder should be identical to the openfirehawk repository folder.
-- If you cannot see anything in here, you may need to reload the vm and try again- exit vagrant reload vagrant ssh

-- now we will prep to initialise terraform. in the /vagrant path, first we initialse environment variables that are shared between ansible and terraform. these variables are secrets and unique to you, so we encrypt them for any private version control (they can also be added to .gitignore if you don't want them in version control)

--create your own vault file from the template, and place the password for that vault file in ~/.vault_pass

-    echo 'MyVaultPasswordShouldBeUnique' > keys/.vault-key-prod
-    cp secrets_template.txt ansible/group_vars/all/secrets-prod
-    ansible-vault encrypt --vault-id keys/.vault-key-prod secrets/secrets-prod

-- edit the variables for your setup ansible-vault edit --vault-id keys/.vault-key-prod secrets/secrets-prod

-- next step, is making those variables available to terraform and ansible.
-We will always run this scrupt to update the variables for our environment from this script, before we run a terraform apply.
-    source ./update_var.sh --prod

-- now initialise terraform.
-    terraform init

-- when it completes, spin up the infrastructure. terraform plan -out=plan

-- if all seem well, apply the plan. terraform apply plan

-- now provision openvpn.
-cd /vagrant && ansible-playbook -i /usr/local/bin/terraform-inventory /vagrant/ansible/openvpn.yaml

-## Configuring private variables
+## Secrets

-Next you can clone the git repository into your ubuntu vm with the submodules as well- git clone --recurse-submodules -j8 https://github.com/firehawkvfx/openfirehawk.git

-I do need to make it known that the way we are storing private variables is not best practice, and I intend to move to a product called vault to handle the storing of secrets in the future in an encrypted format.

-Currently, we have a [private-variables.example](https://github.com/firehawkvfx/openfirehawk/blob/master/private-variables.example) file, which you will copy and rename to [private-variables.tf](https://github.com/firehawkvfx/openfirehawk/blob/master/private-variables.example)
-This filename is in .gitignore, so it will not be in any git commits.
-You should set permissions on it so that only you have read access, and root has write access.

-In it you will set your own values for these variables.
-Many will be different for your environment, and you **absolutely must use unique passwords and set your public static ip address for onsite**.
+In the secrets file, you will set your own values for these configuration variables.
+Many will be different for your environment, and you **absolutely must use unique passwords and set your static ip address for onsite**.

+If you ever make commits to a git repo, ensure you never commit unencrypted secrets or anything in the secrets/ path.  vault keys and pem keys for ssh access are stoed in keys/ and these should not be committed to version control.

 Security groups are configured to ignore any inbound internet traffic unless it comes from your onsite public ip address which should be static and you’ll need to arrange that with your ISP if you are working from home.
+If it isn't static, this is currently an untested workflow (though we have already implemented some measures to update security groups automatically).

 In terraform, each instance we start will use an AMI, and these AMI’s are unique to your region.
 We would like the ability to query all ami’s for all regions (https://github.com/firehawkvfx/openfirehawk/projects/1#card-17639682) but for now it doesn’t appear possible for softnas.

+## Getting AMI ID's for your region.

+Currently, all the AMI's tested have been selected for use from Sydney.

 So each instance like these that are used will need you to launch them once to get the AMI ID.
 - CentOS7 (search for CentOS Linux 7 x86_64 HVM in your region)
 - openvpn (search for OpenVPN Access Server in your region)
 - Teradici pcoip for centos 7  (search for Teradici Cloud Access Software for CentOS 7 in your region)

 You’ll need to agree to the conditions of the ami, and then enter the ami ID that resulted ) visible from the aws ec2 instance console) for your region into the map.
 Feel free to commit the added AMI map back into the repo too to help others.
+Here is an example of how to update that map-

-In terraform, a map is really a dictionary for those familiar with python.
+In terraform, a map is a dictionary for those familiar with python.
 This is an example of the ami_map variable in node_centos/variables.tf
 ```
 variable "ami_map" {
   type = "map"